The Global Smaller Companies Trust

 Gearing

 The board believes that structural gearing can enhance returns to shareholders over the long term.
 That said, they closely monitor gearing levels to ensure they remain within the parameters set out in the investment policy, which currently allows for a maximum gearing of 20% of shareholders’ funds.
-Gearing levels are typically much lower at around 4-5%.
+Gearing levels are typically much lower at around 4-5% (currently 4% at 1 January 2025).
 The trust has held no gearing at certain points.

 The board prefers the share price to track the net asset value (NAV) of the company as closely as possible.
 The board also applies a discount control, or “buyback”, policy where it aims to keep the discount at no more than 5% in normal market conditions.

-Over the past five years, there have been points when the The Global Smaller Companies Trust traded between a 22.3% discount as well as a 2.8% premium.
-It has typically traded at a discount of 8% in that time (figures at 17 November 2020).
+Over the past five years the Global Smaller Companies Trust has always traded at a discount, ranging from -23.2% to 2%.
+It has typically traded at a discount of 10.5% in that time (figures to 30 December 2024).

 The information, data, analyses, and opinions contained herein (1) include the proprietary information of FundCalibre, (2) may not be copied or redistributed without prior permission, (3) do not constitute investment advice offered by FundCalibre, (4) are provided solely for informational purposes and therefore are not an offer to buy or sell a fund, and (5) are not warranted to be correct, complete, or accurate.
 FundCalibre shall not be responsible for any trading decisions, damages, or other losses resulting from, or related to, this information, data, analyses, or opinions or their use.
 The Elite Fund rating is subjective in nature and reflects FundCalibre’s current expectations of future events/behaviour as they relate to a particular fund.
 Because such events/behaviour may turn out to be different than expected, FundCalibre does not guarantee that a fund will perform in line with its FundCalibre benchmark.
 Likewise, the Elite Fund rating should not be seen as any sort of guarantee or assessment of the creditworthiness of a fund nor of its underlying securities and should not be used as the sole basis for making any investment decision.
 FundCalibre disclaims any responsibility for trading decisions, damages or other losses resulting from any use of the Elite Fund rating.
 All performance data, as well as fund size, OCF, AMC, annual income (historic), share price discount or premium, is sourced directly from FE Analytics, and will change periodically.